My Ex’s Mom Sent Me a Red Gown for His Wedding – I Nearly Fainted When I Saw Why

 By the curb, it started to rain.
 She offered her shawl.
 I shook my head.

 For a moment, neither of us spoke.
-Then Sarah turned to me, her voice gentle.
+Then Florence turned to me, her voice gentle.
 "I never regretted asking you, Sandra.
 Not once.
 And I miss you being around."

 I squeezed her hand.
 "You made me feel like I had a place, too.
-I'll never forget that, Sarah."
+I'll never forget that, Florence."

 Read also